 It’s important to evaluate your credit card strategy every now and then to make sure your cards are best meeting your needs.
 What worked great for you six months ago might not make as much sense today.

 Say, for example, you have a cash-back credit card and a travel rewards credit card, and you regularly use both depending on your purchases.
-Well, perhaps six months ago you were predominately using your travel rewards card in order to save up rewards for a summer vacation which, unfortunately, might have been postponed.
+Well, perhaps six months ago you were predominately using your travel rewards card in order to save up rewards for a summer vacation which, unfortunately, might have been postponed due to a personal or wider crisis.
 It doesn’t really make sense to continue using that same travel rewards card as your go-to card, unless of course you are okay waiting to redeem your rewards until you’re able to take your next vacation.
-If you’d like to cash in on rewards sooner though, it probably makes sense to shift the majority of your purchases to your cash-back card, as cash rewards are likely much more useful right now than travel rewards.
+If you’d like to cash in on rewards sooner though, it probably makes sense to shift the majority of your purchases to your cash-back card.

 Or, perhaps, you regularly use a tiered or rotating category credit card, but you aren’t really spending in those specific categories right now.
 It might make more sense for you to shift your spending to a flat-rate rewards card, so that way every purchase you make earns you bonus rewards, and not just those in particular categories.